The Camels of Khanbalik

 Beijing!
 Suddenly my mind was flooded with memories: it was the school holidays and I was staying with my grandmother in Sussex; the dining table was set for tea, and she was telling me stories about China and the magical city that she had known as a girl….

 I thought I’d locked away all these romantic memories of what I then, in my priggishness, considered to be my inappropriate colonial past.
-I was 26 years old, a journalist, with my mind fixed on the present; I knew all about post Maoist China and what to expect.
-I’d interviewed victims of the Cultural Revolution when I was a general reporter on the South China Morning Post … but that fleeting cameo of a camel cart outside the window had undone me, and – I couldn’t help it – I found myself dreaming again, as I had as a little boy.
+I was 26 years old after all, a journalist, with my mind fixed on the present; I knew all about post Maoist China and what to expect.
+I’d interviewed victims of the Cultural Revolution when I was a general reporter on the South China Morning Post… but that fleeting cameo of a camel cart outside the window had undone me, and – I couldn’t help it – I found myself dreaming again, as I had as a little boy.

 It was the camel, of course, that was to blame.